-Unfortunately, when immunization rates begin to fall, herd immunity breaks down leading to an increase in the number of new cases of disease.
+Unfortunately, when immunization rates begin to fall, community immunity breaks down leading to an increase in the number of new cases of disease.
 We know this to be true of measles in Europe and the UK.
 California and Washington have had very large outbreaks of pertussis (whooping cough) in the last few years due to waning immunity which has resulted in the death of several infants.
 So, while part of that is a result of a less effective but safer vaccine, some of the cause of such large outbreaks is reduced community immunity.

-Who is protected by herd immunity?
+Who is protected by community immunity?

 - Babies who are too young to be fully immunized.